-C. Review and Management of Conflicts of Interest
+3.8.1.3.
+Review and Management of Conflicts of Interest

+The IRB must ensure that steps to manage, reduce, or eliminate potential or real conflicts of interest have been taken.
+These steps are taken during the review process.
 During the initial review process, the IRB will review any potential conflicts of interest that may be present.
-If the IRB determines that the investigator's financial or other interest could adversely affect subject welfare, the IRB will take appropriate action to approve, disapprove, or require modifications to reduce the conflict and inform study participants.
+If the IRB determines that the investigator's financial or other interest could adversely affect subject welfare, the IRB will take appropriate action to approve, disapprove, or require modifications to reduce the conflict and inform study participants and the PHS awarding agency for PHS-funded research.
 For VA investigators, the matter will also be reviewed by the VA Independent Review Committee (IRC) for further action as per VASDHS institutional policy.